Additive Combinatorics Using Equivariant Cohomology: Introduction

-In Section \ref{sec:grasshopper} we prove a theorem which is a simultaneous generalization of the Erd\H os-Heilbronn conjecture.
-We refer to this theorem as the Grasshopper problem for historical reasons explained at the beginning of the section.
+We refer to this theorem as the Grasshopper problem for historical reasons explained later.
+Notice that for sequences $\mathbf{b}$ with only one non zero $b_i$ term, Theorem \ref{szocsalt-yes} specializes to the Erd\H os--Heilbronn theorem in 0 characteristics.

+In Theorem \ref{szocsalt2} we generalize Theorem \ref{szocsalt-yes} by showing that for small admissible sequences we need only permutations small in the Bruhat order to avoid the sets $M_i$ by studying the degrees of Schubert varieties in the flag manifold.

-All these examples are related to homogeneous spaces of the general linear Lie group $\GL(n)$.
+All these examples are related to homogeneous spaces of the general linear Lie group $\GL(n):=\GL(n,\C))$.
 However the techniques can be easily modified for other Lie groups.

 In Section \ref{sec:sp} we study the the complex symplectic group $\Sp(2n)$.
 This leads us to signed versions of the previous problems.
-For example we prove the signed Erd\H os-Heilbronn theorem:
+For example we prove the signed Erd\H os--Heilbronn theorem:

 \textbf{Theorem \ref{thm:signed-eh}.} \emph{If $A$ is a set of distinct non zero residue classes $a_1,\dots, a_{n}$ modulo $p$, $a_i + a_j \neq 0$ and $ p > 2k(n-k) + \binom{k+1}{2}$, then:}